251 South Willard Street Burlington, VT 05402

 Phone: (802) 860-2700 or (800) 570-5858

 Our majors are not static programs but living platforms of applied learning.
-Each program is refined annually to ensure that it continually reflects the evolving needs of its field and remains focused on today's issues and tomorrow's challenges.
+Each program is reviewed annually to ensure that it continually reflects the evolving needs of its field and remains focused on today's issues and tomorrow's challenges.
 Emerging trends in communication technology and industry best practices are constantly integrated into the architecture of each program to keep the fundamentals similarly aligned.

 Our Upside-Down Curriculum presents courses in your major in your first semester so you can devote four full years to developing the skills and instincts an exceptional career demands.
 You'll couple this experience-based learning with extensive fieldwork that further expands your capabilities and keeps you ahead of the curve.